GaryLizard/CyberPatriot2025/README.md

 Example of use (Must be sudo): sudo ./SudoAuditor.sh mario peach yoshi
 All other users will be given normal admin rights.

+#SudoViewer
+Just views all sudo users without all the garbage.

+#PrivTester
+Ensures that programs have correct permission structures after using SudoAuditor.